 But when the observer observes as a detached emissary without any attempt on his part to experience through participation what others feel, the observation of this type is often termed as non-participant observation.
-(When the observer is observing in such a manner that his presence may be unknown to the people he is observing, such an observation is described as disguised observation.)
+(When the observer is observing in such a

+Class: II MCOM.CACourse Name: RESEARCH METHODOLOGYCourse Code: 18CMU401Semester: IV IImanner that his presence may be unknown to the people he is observing, such anobservation is described as disguised observation.)